samanfrm/ADRtarget/README.md

 The latter file should exactly match Supplementary Information Table 8, our final output of significant target-ADR predictions.

+### Systematic Pubmed validation queries
+Obtain an NBCI api key
+Set api key and local paths in the scripts below and run in R or Rstudio:
+`pubmed_query_mesh_both_positive.R`
+`pubmed_query_mesh_both_all.R`

 ### Run times
 On a "normal" computer, OpenFDA query: with API-key (see details above) for OpenFDA: up to 2 hours.
 Without API-key the query speed is capped and takes longer.

-Random Forest training and cross validation: between 1 hour to 24 hours (depending on SOC and HLGT with 1 core, i.e. no parallel computing) Target-ADR associations: less than 1h
+Random Forest training and cross validation: between 1 hour to 24 hours (depending on SOC and HLGT with 1 core, i.e. no parallel computing).

+Target-ADR associations: less than 1h.

+pubmed queries: ~24h.

 ### Instructions for user provided data
 A list of unique identifiers and generic compound names in csv/tsv format (as a replacement